ChessMax/awesome-programming-languages/README.md

   * Also, just simplify things.
   * Provide a sensible API over Standard Library/STL.
   * Other lofty goals :)
+- [Toy](https://github.com/0xd34df00d/refinedt/tree/master/toy) - Refinement types + dependent types = ❤️.
+A Toy proof-of-concept implementation of a language with refinement types that compiles to Idris.
 # U (5):
 - [Ü](https://github.com/Panzerschrek/U-00DC-Sprache) - Experimental programming language that is compilable, statically-typed C++-like language.
 - [Umka](https://github.com/vtereshkov/umka-lang) - Umka is a statically typed embeddable scripting language.
 It combines the simplicity and flexibility needed for scripting with a compile-time protection against type errors.
 Its aim is to follow the Python Zen principle Explicit is better than implicit more consistently than dynamically typed languages generally do.